tquan-th/portfolio/README.md

 Welcome to my portfolio!
 This is a living document for personal projects related to engineering and emerging technologies.
-As a naturally curious individual with a knack for problem solving, I enjoy building practical projects to dive deeper and engage with a topic of interest.
+As a naturally curious individual with a knack for problem solving, I enjoy building practical projects to engage with technologies of interest.

 # About Me
 I received my Bachelors degree in Mechanical Engineering from the Stevens Institute of Technology and a Masters in Computer Engineering from Dartmouth College.
 I'm also an alumn of the FIRST Robotics Competition and have been mentoring my former team for the past 10 years.
 As the world becomes more connected and information becomes more accessible, I teach my students to embrace a multidisciplinary mindset dedicated to lifelong learning.

 # Projects Directory
+The following projects reflect a personal philosophy of learning by doing, and eventually doing to help others.
+My interests span from system level design down to individual mechanical, electrical and software projects.
+At this stage in my career, I see myself as a hardware generalist capable of diving into the details.

 ## Hardware System Design
 * [Solar-Powered IoT Soil Moisture Monitor](/soil.md)
 * [Low-Cost IoT Camera](/homecam.md)